Moving Target APT Instructions

 With these pre-steps complete, you will be ready to start designing your APT proposal.
 A typical workflow would be:

 - Define the observations.
 For each observation, you must select a target, an instrument, and a science template.
-Note that moving targets can be observed with any instrument and any observing template, although not all templates are optimal for Solar System observations; see the page on Moving Target Instrument Specific Considerations.
+Note that moving targets can be observed with any instrument and any observing template, although not all templates are optimal for Solar System observations; see Moving Target Observing Strategies.
 Also see Tutorial on Creating Solar System Observations in APT.